TouK/excel-export/README.md

     Error executing script RunApp: org/apache/xerces/dom/DeferredElementImpl (Use --stacktrace to see the full trace)

-or

-    Error executing script RunApp: org/apache/xerces/dom/DeferredElementImpl (NOTE: Stack trace has been filtered.
-Use --verbose to see entire trace.) java.lang.NoClassDefFoundError: org/apache/xerces/dom/DeferredElementImpl

-You NEED to exclude xercesImpl to use ApachePOI.
+you NEED to exclude xercesImpl to use ApachePOI.
 Don't worry, it won't break anything.

 If you have more strange problems with xml and you are using Java 7, exclude xml-apis as well: